 If you pay for a full-price ticket to Hollywood's latest blockbuster, you're paying too much.
 There are plenty of ways to save on the cinema--and I'm not just talking about going to a matinee.

 For starters, be on the lookout for movie voucher deals and discounts from your favorite theaters.
 Right now, AMC is offering up to 12 percent off AMC gift cards, so you can spend $44 on $50 worth of movies, popcorn and candy.
 You can also sign up for their loyalty program for $12/year, and you'll get free upgrades on popcorn and soda and a $10 reward every time you spend $100 at an AMC theater.
 If you're a frequent moviegoer, especially if you have a family, this is well worth the $12 annual cost.
 I'm a member of my local theater's loyalty program, and if I present my loyalty card at any showing (even Friday nights), everyone in my party gets their ticket for just $6!

 Another way to save on movie tickets is available to Visa Signature Cardholders.
 You can order buy 1 get 1 free movie tickets from Fandango every Friday of the week.
 If you don't have a Visa Signature Card, we'd recommend applying for this one.

 Also: most movie theaters offer both senior and student discounts every night of the week.
 Just ask.

 Ready to rock out at a concert or support your favorite team, but wincing at the prices?
 It is possible to save on your tickets.
-ScoreBig allows you to buy tickets at up to 60% off the regular price with no extra fees.
+ScoreBig allows you to buy tickets at up to 60 percent off the regular price with no extra fees.
 Plus, BradsDeals almost always has an extra percent-off coupon to apply to your order.
 Check out our latest offers here.

 Do you have any great tips for getting low-cost entertainment?
 We want to hear them!
-Let us know in the comments section below.
+Let us know in the comments below.